alexwlchan/alexwlchan.net/src/notes/2025/2025-02-06-bitly-deletes-inactive-accounts.md

 ---
-layout: til
+layout: note
 title: Bitly will delete your account if you don't use it for three years
 date: 2025-02-06 23:35:49 +00:00
-old_syntax_highlighting: true
+topic: Preserving social media
 ---
-A fortnight after Google [told me they were about to delete an old account](/til/2025/google-deletes-inactive-accounts/), it's time for Bitly to do something similar.
+A fortnight after Google [told me they were about to delete an old account][google], it's time for Bitly to do something similar.
 I got an email today:

 > There are 30 days left until your Bitly account will be deleted